jonadeline/Mandrill-App/README.md

 Mandrill App   [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 ==============

-This my AngularJS sandbox app allowing to send a customized Mandrill email template.
+This is a sandbox app for learning FullStackJS development<br> It's the also the place where I try new tools and test various frontend stuff.
+It's developed with [AngularJS](http://angularjs.org) on client side and the backend part is supported with an [NodeJS](http://nodejs.org/) web server thanks to [Express](http://expressjs.com/) framework.
+Data are stored on [Firebase](http://www.firebase.com) database

+This app is a simple [Mandrill](http://www.mandrill.com) (third party emailing service) client.

+# Current Features
+- Firebase Authentication
+- Simple template editing
+- Template sending

+# WIP
+- Password Reset
+- Admin space

 # Quick Start

 * Clone the repo
 * Install dependencies